Looking for a great way to get your kids outside and active?

 Have a wide spectrum of ages or heights you’re trying to accommodate?
 This adjustable unit may be what you’re looking for.
-In just moments, and without any tools, you can adjust this pogo stick to be between 40 and 45 inches in height.
+In just moments, you can adjust this pogo stick.

-It’s designed for children who are at least 7 years old and weigh less than 110 pounds.
+It’s designed for children who are at least 3 years old and weigh no more than 250 pounds.

 Great High Bounce

-Not every pogo stick is designed for all height ranges.
-This pogo stick can be set between 40 and 45 inches in height.
-Between the adjustable height and the curved handle, it’s ready to go for most people, regardless of their height.
+Not every pogo stick is designed to accommodate a wide age and weight range.
+This pogo stick can be used by children from 36 months to 15 years and supports up to 250 pounds.
+Between the stretchy, adjustable elastic cord height and the soft foam handle, it’s ready to go for most people, regardless of their age.

 |Flybar Maverick||Elementary Age||9.5″ x 37″ x 2″||3.2 lbs||5–9 years||40–80 lbs|